renellc/palworld-mods/README.md

 1. Change directory to the `python` directory
 2. Run `poetry install` to make sure all Python dependencies are installed
-3. Run `poetry shell` to enter the Python virtual environment
-4. Run `python palworld_mod_manager.py -s` to sync the mods from this repo into your Palworld directories.
+3. Run `poetry run palworld_mod_manager.py -s` to sync the mods from this repo into your Palworld directories.